John Perkins Cushing

 John Perkins Cushing (April 22, 1787 – April 12, 1862), called "Ku-Shing" by the Chinese, was a wealthy American sea merchant, opium smuggler, and philanthropist.
 His sixty-foot pilot schooner, the Sylph, won the first recorded American yacht race in 1832.
 The town of Belmont, Massachusetts is named after his estate.

 Early life

-John Perkins Cushing was born in Boston, Massachusetts to Robert Cushing and his wife Ann Perkins Maynard.
+Cushing was born in Boston, Massachusetts to Robert Cushing and his wife, Ann Perkins Maynard.
 His father's Cushing ancestor had emigrated to Hingham, Massachusetts, during the early years of the Massachusetts Bay Colony.
 Cushing's sister, Nancy, later married Henry Higginson (1781-1839).

 When his mother died of smallpox, Cushing was raised by his uncle, slave and opium trader Thomas Handasyd Perkins (1764–1854).

 Cushing was reportedly very fond of the Perkins family and very often brought them house-warming gifts such as large boxes of the finest available white sugar.
 He was said to have spent a lot of time at their house, often playing backgammon with William Appleton or Colonel Perkins.